Two new families of fourth-order explicit exponential Runge--Kutta methods with four stages for first-order differential systems: A simplified version of fourth-order explicit ERK methods

-with the suitable assumption $\bar{c}_i=\sum\limits_{j=1}^s\bar{a}_{i,j}, \ i=1,\ldots,s$.
-From the representation of (\ref{Tableau-SVERK4}), the simplified version also consists of the matrix exponential of $M$ and a matrix-valued function of $hM$, and the coefficients of the method are real numbers differently from ERK methods.
-When $M \rightarrow 0$, the SVERK methods similarly reduce to the standard RK methods (\ref{RK}).
-It is easy to see that the SVERK methods integrate the first-order homogeneous linear system (\ref{homofeneous}) exactly, so do the MVERK methods.
+with the suitable assumption $\bar{c}_i=\sum\limits_{j=1}^s \bar{a}_{ij}, \ i=1,\ldots,s$.
+From (\ref{Tableau-SVERK4}), the coefficients of the SVERK method are real constants, which are different from standard ERK methods (see, e.g., \cite{Hochbruck2005a,Hochbruck2005b,Hochbruck2010}).
+Obviously, SVERK methods can integrate the first-order homogeneous linear system exactly, so do MVERK methods.